qqqquang/qqqquang/README.md

-### WELCOME TO MY PAGE 👋👋👋
+## WELCOME TO MY PAGE 👋👋👋

 My name is Nguyen Ngoc Quang.
-I graduated from Hanoi University of Science and Technology, majoring in Mathematics and Informatics.
+Graduated from Hanoi University of Science and Technology, majoring in Mathematics and Informatics, now i'm looking forward to learn new things.

-## 📫 How to reach me:
+## How to reach me:

 ## Some of my projects: